antvis/G6/packages/site/docs/apis/plugins/EdgeBundling.en.md

 **Default**：`6`

-The number of outer interations.
+The number of outer iterations.

 ### iterations